Student Employment & Payroll

 Employees must be in student status during the academic year (at least part time).
 Students on academic or disciplinary suspension are not eligible to be employed on these two student payrolls.
 Departments should limit student employees to work 20 hours per week (all jobs on campus combined, including private employers on campus).
 This is mandatory for F-1 and J-1 visa holders.
 All students employed and attending Binghamton University are exempt from FICA taxes (unless in "career title") if registered to take at least 6 credits.

-International students can work a maximum of 20 hours/week while classes are in session as a condition of their visa.
-When classes are not in session, student employees can work up to a total of 40 hours (all student employment combined).
+International students can work a maximum of 20 hours per week while classes are in session as a condition of their visa.
+When classes are not in session, student employees can work up to a total of 29 hours per week (all student employment combined) per SUNY policy.
 It is the responsibility of the student and the department to ensure hourly limits are adhered to.
+Please note, the 29 hour per week limit does not apply to Federal College Work Study employees.

 Federal College Work Study employees must receive an allocation from Financial Aid.
 This is accomplished by completing the FAFSA and having demonstrated financial need according to the Department of Education guidelines.
 To earn Federal Work Study money, you must obtain an FWS job on campus.
 Another option is Community Service FWS jobs -- for this program, you must be Federal Work Study eligible, and be matched with an agency which has a contract with Financial Aid plus federal government split funds.
 Please note, students can only work in one department at a time as a federal college work study.